Social protection statistics - unemployment benefits

 - Other cash benefits.

-Lastly, benefits in kind can be broken down into four detailed benefit types:
+Lastly, unemployment benefits in kind can be broken down into four detailed benefit types:

 - Mobility and resettlement benefits,